Breadcrumb

 Photo of Chris smiling in front of a body of water

-Christopher Valencia is a third-year Ph.D. student in the Department for the Study of Religion at UC Riverside.
+Christopher Valencia is a fourth-year Ph.D. candidate in the Department for the Study of Religion at UC Riverside.
 He received his B.A. in English from UC Irvine and his M.A. in the Study of Religion from UC Riverside.
-His research interest focuses on Global Christianity, modern and contemporary Christianity in the U.S. and Latin America, and religion in urban communities.
-Currently, he works as a TA in the Department for the Study of Religion and helps with courses on religion and history.
-In his free time, Christopher likes spending time with family and friends, playing music, running, and trying new types of coffee.
+His main fields of study include Global Christianity, modern and contemporary Christianity in the U.S and Latin America and urban religion.
+His specific research interest focuses on studying the intersections of Christianity and urban life using ethnographic methods.
+Currently, he is working as a TA for the University Writing Program.
+He has also helped as a TA with courses on religion and history.

 • Jennifer Mosley